Colruyt Group’s approach to mobility

 - We are currently trialling home deliveries in the Brussels Periphery using our CNG delivery vans.
 These emit less CO₂ and particulates than conventional petrol and diesel vans.
 We also plan our delivery routes as strategically as possible and we aim for our vans to carry the maximum load.

 A quick trip to the shops by bicycle?
 We certainly want to encourage that, by making sure our stores have well-equipped and covered bicycle parking.
 We also have specific store concepts that are tailored to big cities – such as OKay Compact –, that are easily accessible for cyclists and pedestrians.

 Making our customers’ kilometres greener

-Every day almost 30,000 Colruyt Group employees commute to work.
+Every day, more than 30,000 Colruyt Group employees commute to work.
 On an average weekday, they are collectively commuting around a million kilometres.
 That’s a really big number, isn’t it?
 Fortunately, about 1 in 4 employees leave their car at home: they travel to work by bicycle, take public transport or do carpooling.
 Every year they avoid 42 million car kilometres.

 Shifting employee mobility to alternative means of transport is very important.
 It is even better to reduce the number of kilometres travelling to work and additional work places in the first place.
 As an employer, we have implemented several initiatives to achieve this.